Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Methodology

-\textbf{Relations of Adjacent-level Labels.} We construct transition matrices between adjacent-level labels from bottom to top.
-Each transition matrix $T_{h \rightarrow h-1}$ quantifies the likelihood of finer-grained labels at level $h$ being mapped to coarser-grained labels at level $h-1$.
-The location-to-category transition matrix $T_{H \rightarrow H-1}$ is directly extracted from raw trajectory sequences $\mathcal{X}$.
-For the category-to-activity transition matrix $T_{H-1 \rightarrow H-2}$, we leverage LLMs (GPT-4o mini) with designed CoT prompts (Appendix~\ref{sec:prompts}) to infer mappings between category-level labels (241\textasciitilde330 classes for different cities) and activity-level labels (10 classes applicable to all cities).
-This LLM-grounded approach not only enhances the mapping accuracy but also addresses the challenges posed by the variability in category definitions across different urban contexts.
-Three domain experts (two doctoral candidates and a postdoctoral researcher with backgrounds in psychology and behavioral sciences) validate the mappings generated by LLMs in accordance with established annotation protocols~\cite{stab2014annotating}.
+We construct transition matrices between adjacent-level labels from bottom to top.
+Each transition matrix $T_{h \rightarrow h-1}$ quantifies the likelihood of finer-grained labels at level $h$ mapping to coarser-grained labels at level $h-1$.
+The location-to-category transition matrix $T_{H \rightarrow H-1}$ is directly extracted from raw trajectories $\mathcal{X}$.
+For the category-to-activity transition matrix $T_{H-1 \rightarrow H-2}$, we leverage LLMs (GPT-4o mini) with designed CoT prompts (Appendix~\ref{sec:prompts}) to infer mappings from category-level labels (241\textasciitilde330 classes for different cities) to activity-level labels (10 classes applicable to all cities).
+This LLM-grounded approach not only enhances mapping accuracy but also addresses the challenges posed by the variability in category definitions across different urban contexts.
+Generated mappings are validated by three domain experts following established annotation protocols~\cite{stab2014annotating}, minimizing manual effort while ensuring reliability.
 Further details can be found in Appendix~\ref{sec:annotation}.
-This hybrid approach minimizes manual effort while ensuring reliability.
 The activity-to-need transition matrix $T_{H-2 \rightarrow H-3}$ follows the same derivation procedure.
-Finally, we obtain a four-tier hierarchy for each city shown in Fig~\ref{fig:ALOHA}(a).
+Finally, we obtain a four-tier city-tailored hierarchy, as shown in Fig.~\ref{fig:ALOHA}(a), providing structured high-level patterns to guide optimization in ALOHA.